Presenting the Suffolk-Stony Brook "NursingFirst" Joint Admission Program

 Students accepted into the Suffolk County Community College day program option will be invited to an information session regarding the joint admission process into the Suffolk-Stony Brook Nursing First Program.

-The nursing programs at Suffolk County Community College and the Suffolk-Stony Brook Nursing First Program are very competitive.
 After applying to the Suffolk-Stony Brook Nursing First program, two types of admission decisions are made:

 - Acceptance in the Suffolk-Stony Brook Nursing First Program